benbalter/benbalter.github.com/_posts/2012-12-26-securing-the-status-quo.md

 Empirically, agencies struggle to meet the requirements asked of them by existing security policy.
 To date, none of the 24 major agencies[^61] have fully implemented the agency-wide information security programs required by FISMA.[^62] Seven of such agencies described their security as poor, nine as satisfactory, and only six as good.[^63] It should come as no surprise then, that the House Government Reform Committee rated government-wide FISMA compliance D+.[^64] In 2004, two years after the act was penned, 23% of federal IT systems lacked the risk assessment required, and one in four lacked the contingency plans necessary to ensure continuity of operations.
 Of those with plans, a mere 57% had ever been tested.
 Nine of the 24 agencies did not even have a complete inventory of their IT systems.[^65] Today, nearly a decade after FISMA was enacted, the numbers name similarly bleak.
 As the federal IT footprint continues to swell and budgets continue to tighten, in FY 2011, only 33% of agencies reported compliance with FISMA's risk management requirements, and that same one in three ratio had programs compliant with the contingency planning requirements.
 Only one in four were complaint with configuration management, POA&M, and identify and access management requirements.
 Thirteen percent had not even begun to implement continuous monitoring programs, and one in five still lacked an accurate IT inventory.[^66]

 One example of agencies difficulty complying can be seen in the Department of Veterans Affairs (VA).
 In 2007, a hard drive containing nearly 200,000 veterans records went missing from a safe.
 The Office of the Inspector General concluded that VA's security plan did not comply with its own rules for securing data, and that the it improperly allowed an IT Specialist trusted with the data access to information beyond his clearance.[^67] After public disclosure, a lawsuit arose, and when the opinion was issued nearly two years later, the court noted that it had no reason to think that all of the alleged violations have been remedied.
-Robert T. Howard, Assistant Secretary for Information and Technology, stated before a Senate inquiry that the hard drive theft was a wake up call and that \[a]s a result of that incident we began to create the environment needed to better protect the sensitive information entrusted to us.[^68] Despite the lesson learned, four years after the incident, the VA reported that only 55% of its portable devices had FISMA-mandated encryption.[^69] A related case involving the Bureau of Indian Affairs (BIA) resulted in an injunction requiring that various IT systems be disconnected from the Internet due to inadequate information security.
-The court noted that the agency's FISMA compliance had lagged behind the expansion of the department's Internet presence.[^70] Although anecdotal, both incidents confirm one thing: on the whole federal agencies are unable to adequately implement the requirements imposed on them by FISMA.
+Robert T. Howard, Assistant Secretary for Information and Technology, stated before a Senate inquiry that the hard drive theft was a wake up call and that \[a]s a result of that incident we began to create the environment needed to better protect the sensitive information entrusted to us.[^68] Despite the lesson learned, four years after the incident, the VA reported that only 55% of its portable devices had FISMA-mandated encryption.[^69] A related case involving the Bureau of Indian Affairs (BIA) resulted in an injunction requiring that various IT systems be disconnected from the internet due to inadequate information security.
+The court noted that the agency's FISMA compliance had lagged behind the expansion of the department's internet presence.[^70] Although anecdotal, both incidents confirm one thing: on the whole federal agencies are unable to adequately implement the requirements imposed on them by FISMA.

 #### B. Ambiguity